When 26-year-old Keshanna found out she was pregnant, she and her boyfriend were ecstatic. A few weeks later, she found a lump in her breast.

 Before Keshanna had her son, “They would call me on a regular basis just to see how I was doing, in general.
 They knew it was tough being pregnant and dealing with this diagnosis, but they took the time out of their day to make me feel like I was part of their family,” she said.

 Then, it wasn’t long before Liam was born.
-Although he was a healthy baby boy, Liam was born 6 weeks early, so needed to spend his first few weeks in the Neonatal Intensive Care Unit (NICU) at Floating Hospital for Children at Tufts MC.
+Although he was a healthy baby boy, Liam was born 6 weeks early, so needed to spend his first few weeks in the Neonatal Intensive Care Unit (NICU) at Tufts Children's Hospital at Tufts MC.
 Keshanna built strong relationships with the nurses and other families in the NICU while Liam was there, and as she was going through radiation downstairs in the Cancer Center.

 Now, Keshanna and her partner are happy to be home in New Hampshire, with Liam.
 “Liam is my life.
 I’m so happy that nothing has affected him,” said Keshanna.